 All you need to do is put in the number of calls (it also works reasonably well with emails) per half hour and the service level that you want to achieve.
 The calculator then works out the number of agents that are needed to meet that service level.

-The calculator uses a very clever statistical calculation called the Erlang C formula.
+The staffing calculator uses a very clever statistical calculation called the Erlang C formula.
 It is the basis of queueing theory and was developed by a Danish mathematician called AK Erlang in 1917.
 It was very much ahead of its time and is still going strong almost 100 years later.
 The calculations assume a Poisson distribution of calls and look at the probability of a call being answered within a service level.
+Call Abandons are calculated using the Erlang A formula (Erlang A stands for Abandons) which was devised by Swedish statistician Conny Palm in 1946.
+This assumes an Average Patience – also know as Average Time to Abandon (ATA).

 You simply input a number of variables